Modifying PyUltraLight to model scalar dark matter with self-interactions: Conclusions

 \section{Conclusions}

 In this paper, we provide an outline for altering \textsc{PyUltraLight} to include self-interactions.
-We provided background information on the physics of ultra-light dark matter and detailed the changes we made to \textsc{PyUltraLight}.
+We provided background information on the physics of ultralight dark matter and detailed the changes we made to \textsc{PyUltraLight}.
 We tested the altered program's integrity by comparing the new version with the original version and by confirming energy was still conserved in the simulations.
-Using this altered version, we attempted to verify predictions made in~\cite{Chavanis2016} which quantified phenomena that one expects to see when ultra-light dark matter has attractive self-interactions.
-The predictions for finding a maximum mass for a soliton with attractive self-interactions matched well.
-The oscillation frequency predictions behaved similarly to predictions but had a different dynamical time.
+Using this altered version, we attempted to verify predictions made in~\cite{Chavanis2016} which quantified phenomena that one expects to see when ultralight dark matter has attractive self-interactions.
+The oscillation frequency results from our code behaved similarly to analytic predictions but had a different dynamical time.
 This discrepancy is likely caused by the approximate solution of the Gaussian profile being adjusted as the simulation progressed.
 We looked at the conditions needed to see exploding solitons by using an approximate Gaussian soliton profile.
 When the soliton mass was less than the critical mass and the starting soliton size was sufficiently small, we saw the soliton explode.
+The predictions for finding a maximum mass for a soliton with attractive self-interactions matched well.

 We also ran simulations that compared situations with attractive self-interactions, repulsive self-interactions, and without self-interactions, including binary soliton collisions and solitons rotating around a central potential.
 Qualitatively, there were noticeable differences when self-interactions were introduced in these scenarios.
 The attractive self-interactions cause the solitons to more easily stick to one another which is to be expected.
 Attractive self-interactions also made it more difficult for the solitons to be tidally disrupted when the solitons rotated around the central potential.
 We also found that having repulsive self-interactions had the effect of spreading out the soliton profile more when orbiting a central potential.
+This effect may have an impact on the survival times of infalling solitons.

-For future work, we would like to implement other boundary conditions to see how they affect the simulation results.
-Other future goals include adding the ability to have multiple species of ALPs to the simulations and coupling terms between ALPs with different masses.
+For future work, we would like to implement absorbing boundary conditions using a sponge layer.
+Another possible phenomenon to test using this code is the formation of vortices in a BEC which should occur with sufficiently large repulsive self-interactions~\cite{Rindler2011}.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}